-Transmission of Ebola can occur through exposure to blood or bodily secretions of an infected person, or through direct contact with the person.
-During outbreaks of the Ebola virus, transmission of the virus in hospitals is very common, especially when patients are cared for without the use of proper barrier techniques and sterilization practices.
-One subtype of Ebola was reported in a primate research facility in Virginia, where it appears that transmission of Ebola from monkey to monkey occurred through the air; however, such transmission has not been seen among humans.
+Exposure to blood or bodily secretions of an infected person and direct contact with the person are common means of Ebola transmission.
+During outbreaks, the virus spreads rapidly in hospitals.
+One subtype of Ebola was reported in a primate research facility in Virginia, where it appears that transmission occurred through the air; however, this has not been seen among humans.

 Transmission of Ebola occurs through direct contact with an infected person or his or her body fluids (such as blood or secretions).
-Transmission of Ebola occurs most often during the late stages of an Ebola infection.
+This occurs most often during the late stages of an infection.

-One way that transmission of Ebola can occur is through direct contact with an infected person.
-This most often occurs at a burial ceremony where mourners touch recently deceased Ebola victims.
+One way that Ebola is transmitted is through direct contact with an infected person.
+This most often occurs at a burial ceremony where mourners touch recently deceased victims.